 Intended Learning Outcomes

-recognise and explain the theoretical basis of economic decision making: 1,2explain the importance and scope of government regulations: 1,2apply economic reasoning and analysis to a variety of real-world contexts: 1,2evaluate government policy and regulation: 1,2evaluate the effects of economic policy on different markets and market participants: 1,2evaluate the effect of economic phenomena on market outcomes: 1,2evaluate the effects of market participants' choices: 1,2analyse the role of markets and market imperfections: 1,2
+recognise and explain the theoretical basis of economic decision making: 1explain the importance and scope of government regulations: 1,2apply economic reasoning and analysis to a variety of real-world contexts: 1,2evaluate government policy and regulation: 1,2evaluate the effects of economic policy on different markets and market participants: 1,2evaluate the effect of economic phenomena on market outcomes: 1,2evaluate the effects of market participants' choices: 1,2analyse the role of markets and market imperfections: 1,2

 Scheduled Learning and Teaching Activity Hours:18 lecture hours5 seminar/tutorial hours12 hours discussion seminarsGuided Independent Study Hours:90 minutes multiple choice test 1500 words coursework (equivalent to 90 minutes)Class preparation - 20 hoursAssessment preparation - 20 hoursPrivate study - 72 hours